DevilSmith/devilsmith/README.md

 - Version Control: Git
 - Infrastructure: Docker, Docker Compose, Nginx, Linux

-## Projects:

-1. Self-hosted solution (stack: .NET 6) for the maintenance of industrial automation systems based on the Modbus RTU protocol and the customer's proprietary protocol "idiBus" (OLIMP LLC)
-2. Web service for the customer in the field of food industry - https://cookly.online (OLIMP LLC)

 ## Experience:

 - OLIMP LLC - Software Engineer (February 2022 - Present)